Top 10 Red Hummingbird Flowers

 (Lobelia cardinalis, Zones 3 to 9)

-There’s a reason this plant was named after such a beautiful bird.
+There’s a reason cardinal flower was named after such a beautiful bird.
 The scarlet flowers light up gardens, growing up to 4 feet high and 2 feet wide.
-You can grow it in partial shade
+You can grow it in partial shade to full sun.

 Why we love it: This beauty seems to reach out and beckon hummingbirds.
 Plant several in one spot, and you’re sure to see a flying jewel hovering in your garden.